pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Welcome to Lone Pine Koala Sanctuary, the world’s first and largest koala sanctuary, and one of Brisbane’s top wildlife attractions.
-Founded in 1927, this heritage-listed sanctuary offers visitors a rare opportunity to see, touch, and connect with Australia’s native animals in a setting that blends conservation, education, and adventure.
-Just a 20-minute drive from Brisbane City, Lone Pine spans over 18 hectares of lush bushland and is home to more than 100 koalas and 70 native species, including kangaroos, wombats, and platypuses.
+Welcome to Lone Pine Koala Sanctuary, the world’s first and largest koala sanctuary and one of Brisbane’s top wildlife attractions.
+Founded in 1927, this heritage-listed sanctuary offers visitors a rare opportunity to see, interact with, and connect with Australia’s native animals in a setting that blends conservation, education, and adventure.
+Just a 12 km drive (20–25 minutes) from Brisbane City, Lone Pine spans 18 hectares of lush bushland and is home to over 100 koalas and more than 70 native species, including kangaroos, wombats, platypuses, Tasmanian devils, and emus.
 From holding a koala to hand-feeding kangaroos, every experience here celebrates Australia’s incredible biodiversity and its deep commitment to wildlife protection.

 About Lone Pine Koala Sanctuary